ULHPC/ulhpc-docs/docs/data/layout.md

-# Network file systems
+# Cluster file systems

-There are 4 different network file systems currently used in UL HPC systems.
-Each of the file systems is mounted in a unique location and it provides a distinct set of functions.
+Several _network file systems_ are available at the UL HPC clusters and are configured for different purposes.
+Each server and computational resources has access to at least three different file systems with different levels of performance, permanence, and available space.
+This is a high level description of  the data management practices for our file systems.
+You can find information about performance and best usage practices in the [Storage Systems](/filesystems/) section.

 {%
    include-markdown "../filesystems/overview.md"